mherzog01/Job-Search-Cover-Letter/README.md

-# Mike Herzog

-April 6, 2020

-Dear Frank and SDG Team:
+# Highly Qualified Software Engineer and Data Scientist
 I deliver game-changing financial and business insights.
 My analytics drive multi-million dollar decisions.
 I have deep business experience, including managing >$30MM inventory plans.
 My  deep technical skills allow me to access data from multiple systems to deliver business results.
 Innovative solutions.
 Dashboards and metrics which that answer the question:  “are we winning or losing?”